sjoerdboerhout/PythonScriptTemplate/README.md

 * [Setup](#setup)

 ## General info
 This script can be used as a template for all kind of (simple) task executing scripts.
-It has build in colored logging, a progress bar and support for yes/no questions with a default answer
+It has build in colored logging, a progress bar and support for yes/no questions with a default answer.

+Note: It is one of my first Pythons scripts and probably lot of improvements will be possible. :-)

 ## Technologies
 Project is created with: